Zen and the Three Door Problem

 At that moment, the Student understood.

-He looked to the Master, and said: “When there is time?”
+He turned to the Master, and said: “When there is time to think?”

 Further reading